phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/campaigns/settings.md

 ---
 ## Settings

-::: tip Several Simulation domains and your own domain for Communication You can send Simmulations Campaigns (Phishing) through our various exclusive domains.<br>
+::: tip Several simulation domains and your own domain for communication You can send Simmulations Campaigns (Phishing) through our various exclusive domains.<br>
 For Communication Campaigns with your company's layout, we can send securely with your own domain.<br>
 If you need additional information, talk to [PhishX Support](mailto:support@phishx.io).